Naru-kami/BackgroundManager-plugin/README.md

 Enhance your themes with a library for easy access to set and swap your background images.
 Images are no longer limited to https urls.

-Shuffle your backgrounds with the slideshow feature.
-Transitions will allow for smooth swapping animation.
+The slideshow feature will shuffle your backgrounds, with transitions allowing for smooth swapping animation.

 _**Note**_: This plugin works in conjunction with themes that allow the use of background images.
 Inside the theme, the background image must be set as a custom property!
 These will be overwritten to set the new background.